meeravarshneya1234/IKs_stabilizes_APs/README.md

 * MATLAB - version 2014 or higher; 2016a was used to run all simulations.

 ## Ventricular Myocyte Models
-We compared 10 mathematical models describing ventricular myocytes from human, rabbit, canine, and guinea pig.
+We analyzed ten published and well-known mathematical models describing ventricular myocytes from human, rabbit, canine, and guinea pig.

 | Canine        | Rabbit         | Guinea Pig     | Human          |
 | :---:         |     :---:      |          :---: |          :---: |